-When Samantha and I began work in the studio, we started playing with some movement tasks (small exercises that I designed to come up with specific movement relating to my themes and ideas for the piece).
-We also spoke a lot about the conceptual framework of the piece.
-This was an important step in the process because it ensured that Sam and I were sharing the same imagery (ie we were on the same wavelength), and I think it is really important for the choreographer to be very clear and articulate about what they are trying to achieve.
+When Samantha and I began work in the studio, we started playing with some movement tasks relating to my themes and ideas for the piece.
+We also spoke about the conceptual framework of the piece.
+I think its really important for the choreographer to be very clear and articulate about what they are trying to achieve.
 That way the dancer is able to bring their own experiences and ideas into the creative process.
 I am interested in collaboration as a process driving the creation of content because I believe that it expands the possibilities of the choreographic language (or movement vocabulary) and also expands the stylistic and thematic possibilities.

 Once we created a body of movement material, I began to shape the piece by making a spacial arrangement of the movement.
-I kept in mind the conversations that I had with the lighting and costume designers when I was arranging the piece.
-I was looking for quite a modular spacial pattern, in both staging of the choreography and also in the way the lighting would help to define specific areas of the space.
-I also spoke with the costume designer about the possibility using a red dress to suggest a sense of feminine mystery & glamour.
+I was looking for a modular spacial pattern, in both staging of the choreography and also in the way the lighting would help to define specific areas of the space.
+I also spoke with the costume designer Libby McDonnald about the possibility using a red dress to suggest a sense of feminine mystery & glamour.
 She showed me an excerpt of a book called “The Red Dress” by Valerie Steele about the power of red in our culture and in the history of fashion.
 All of the ideas and conversations with the designers and the performer have helped to shape the outcome of the piece.
 In the movement, the design and in the presentation I have been very careful to consider my objective or intention with the piece – to show the duality and contrasting nature of the feminine form.
 I wanted every movement and element to connect or relate back to that main idea so that I was making a very clear, concise statement from beginning to end.